travismcchesney/binwrap/readme.md

 ```

 ## Usage
-To see the available binwrap subcommands, and their usage, perform execute the `binwrap` subcommand
+To see the available binwrap subcommands, and their usage, execute the `binwrap` subcommand on any
-on any wrapped CLI:
+wrapped CLI:
 ```bash
 $ curl binwrap
 $ docker binwrap